merchise/xotl.tools/docs/source/xoutil/dim/meta.rst

 ==================================================================

 .. automodule:: xoutil.dim.meta
-   :members: QuantityType, Signature, Quantity, Scalar
+   :members: Dimension, Signature, Quantity, Scalar

 .. data:: UNIT

    This the constant value ``1``.
-It's given this name to emphasize it's the canonical unit for a quantity type.
+It's given this name to emphasize it's the canonical unit for a dimension.

 .. data:: SCALAR

    The signature of dimensionless quantities.

+.. autoclass:: QuantityType